 Inland Rail is a freight rail connection between Brisbane and Melbourne.
 The route will be approximately 1,700 kilometres in length - including over 1,000 kilometres of major upgrades and enhancements and over 500 kilometres of new track via regional Victoria, New South Wales and Queensland.

 The project is located in the existing rail corridor between the towns of Narrabri and North Star, via Moree, and involves:

 Ancillary works will also be undertaken including improved stormwater drainage, upgraded signalling and communications, and new or improved rail corridor fencing.

 The proponent for the project is the Australian Rail Track Corporation (ARTC).
-ARTC has prepared an Environmental Impact Statement for the project, which is on public exhibition from 15 November to 15 December 2017.
+ARTC prepared an Environmental Impact Statement for the project, which was on public exhibition from 15 November to 15 December 2017.
 Exhibition has now finished and submissions are being considered.

 The Commonwealth Department of Environment and Energy has determined the Narrabri to North Star project to be a controlled action under the Environment Protection and Biodiversity Conservation Act 1999.
 The project will be assessed under the Assessment Bilateral Agreement.

 For an overview of the project from Queensland to Victoria, see this map.